vrabac/vrabac.github.io/khadasvim.md

 ## Know Problems:
   * USB is not supported on the mainline Linux Kernel yet, see [linux-meson](http://linux-meson.com/doku.php#wip) (Khadas VIM uses the S905X SoC, also called GXL -> USB is still work-in-progress
+  * WiFi problem reported and solved, info could be found [here](http://lists.infradead.org/pipermail/linux-amlogic/2017-June/003864.html)
+  * Ethernet problems: sometimes detected only as 10Mbps and with 4.12-rc4 download will stale and SSH session would be disconnected.
+Reported [here](http://lists.infradead.org/pipermail/linux-amlogic/2017-June/003939.html)
 ## Authors and docummentation:
   * Martin Blumenstingl - Biggest part of this instruction is written by him (developer who is contributing code so we have our device working with mainline Kernel).
   * ArchLinuxArm wiki - some part are from ArchLinuxARM installation page
   * Me (vrabac) - and of course some stuff are written from me.
 I tested this and would like to give it to community so everyone can prepare ArchLinuxARM working on Khadas Vim device (this HowTo should work with some adjustment with any other arm device)

 ## Change log:
+- 20170608: know problems with WiFI and Ethernet
+- 20170607: language and locale settings
 - 20170606: retyped in GitHub Markdown
 - 20170527: added Authors topic
 - 20170526: added basic system setup